Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Perfect Compromise Equilibrium

-is called player $i$'s {\it loss} from choosing mixed action $x_i$ at information set $\phi$ when the state is $\omega$.
-It describes how much better off player $i$ could have been at this information set under state $\omega$ if, instead of choosing $x_i$, she had chosen the best action in this state, without changing actions prescribed by $s$ in any other information set.
-The {\it maximum loss} of player $i$ from choosing mixed action $x_i$ in information set $\phi$ where $i=i(\phi)$ is given by
+is called player $i$'s {\it loss} from choosing mixed action $s_{\phi_i}$ at information set $\phi_i$ given belief $b_i$.
+It describes how much better off player $i$ could have been at this information set given this belief if, instead of choosing $s_{\phi_i}$, she had chosen the best action, assuming that the actions in all other information sets are prescribed by $s$.
+The {\it maximum loss} of player $i$ from choosing a mixed action $s_{\phi_i}$ in an information set $\phi_i$ under $(s,\beta)$ is given by

-So the maximum (supremum) is sought over all states that are conceivable for player $i$ at $\phi$.
+So the maximum is evaluated over all beliefs of player $i$ at $\phi_i$.

-Our equilibrium concept requires strategies to be chosen optimally in the sense of minimizing the players' maximum losses given their beliefs, and the beliefs to be consistent given the strategies.
+Player $i$ makes a decision that minimizes the maximum loss.
+Such a choice is called a {\it best compromise}.
+Formally she chooses an element of \beq \argmin_{s_{\phi_i}\in\mathscr A_{\phi_i}} l(s_{\phi_i}|\phi_i,s,\beta) \eeq at each of her information sets $\phi_i$.
+In equilibrium $s^*$, this means that she chooses $s^*_{\phi_i}\in\argmin_{s_{\phi_i}\in\mathscr A_{\phi_i}} l(s_{\phi_i}|\phi_i,s^*,\beta)$.
+Hence, when computing the maximum loss and finding the best compromise, each player assumes that the behavior is given by $s^*$ at all other information sets, including her own.
+Thus the players anticipate their own choices at subsequent information sets, which is known as {\it consistent planning} \citep{Strotz56,Siniscalchi2011}.

+This leads to our equilibrium concept that is based on the ideas of best compromises and consistent beliefs.